Selling a House With Radon in Florida

 Testing Before You List: Strategic Decision

 You have three paths, and each one has a different cost-benefit profile.
-Path A: test before listing, and if results come back below 4 pCi/L, you've got a marketing advantage.
-You can show buyers a clean report and remove radon from the negotiation table entirely.
-Path B: test and the results come back above 4 pCi/L. You now have a disclosure obligation, but you can install a mitigation system for $800 to $1,500 before listing and market the system as a selling point.
-Post-mitigation re-tests typically show levels under 2 pCi/L, well below the action threshold.
+Path A: test before listing, and if results come back below 4 pCi/L, you can give buyers a cleaner answer.
+Path B: test and the results come back above 4 pCi/L. You should handle that report in writing, then decide whether mitigation before listing is worth the time and cash.
+Path C: sell as-is and let the buyer handle testing or mitigation after purchase, with the risk priced into the offer.

 Why Buyers Walk After Radon Tests